The Macy’s Thanksgiving Day Parade is or should be on everyone’s Bucket List. It’s a 90+ year tradition that just keeps getting better and better.

 Guests who book Premier Central Park view rooms can watch the festivities from floor-to-ceiling windows right in their suites.
 However, if your windows happen to face in another direction or you’re stuck on a low floor, the hotel’s “I Love a Parade” package also grants you exclusive access to the Mandarin Ballroom, which boasts spectacular views.
 The package requires a two-night minimum stay.

 Special services for families include babysitting, a children’s menu in the restaurant, roll-away beds, childproofing accessories, bottle warmers, high chairs, coloring books, gaming consoles and kids’ DVDs.

 - Room Details: The “I Love a Parade” package provides stays in rooms or suites featuring floor-to-ceiling windows, ensuring panoramic views of Central Park and the parade.

 - Additional Amenities: Guests have exclusive access to a parade party in the Mandarin Ballroom, located 280 feet above the city.
 The party includes kid-centric activities like face painting, origami, and cookie decorating.

 - Views: The hotel offers bird’s eye aerial views of the parade from its high-rise rooms and suites

 The Thanksgiving Day Parade package comes with overnight accommodations in a room with a guaranteed view along with a bottle of champagne.
 The Essex House has on-site laundry and food delivery from local restaurants if its in-house tavern isn’t to your child’s liking.

-Prefer to watch Macy’s Thanksgiving Parade for FREE?
+Don’t want to pay to watch the Macy’s Thanksgiving Parade?
 Check out our post 5 Tips for Viewing the Macy’s Thanksgiving Day Parade.